 Drill presses measure their size by using the “throat capacity”.
 The distance between the column (vertical “pole” part of the machine) and the center of the chuck (piece which holds the “drill bit”).
 If a drill press has an 8 inch throat capacity, it can drill a hole in the center of a 16 inch diameter disc.
 It is therefore a 16 inch drill press.
 So effectively the size of the drill press is the throat capacity (column – chuck distance) multiplied by two.

-So consider the size of projects you want to use the drill press for when making a purchase.
+So consider how big the projects are that you want to use the drill press for when making a purchase.

 How much power do you need?